MechMater-project/Random_Foamlike_Microstructures_FEsimulations/README.md

 # Random_Foamlike_Microstructures_FEsimulations
-STL format and Abaqus mesh inp files for random porous microstructures like foams are distributed here.
+Netgen geo files for random porous microstructures like foams are distributed here.
+This file can be loaded and mesh with Netgen GUI.

 The microstructures have been build by shrinking Voronoi volumes obtained from randomly distributed seed points in a unit cube.
 Building procedure is provided in